-Your mindset can make or break you; knowing how to control your mind will decide the course of the rest of your life.
-The way you use your mind dramatically affects the way you see yourself.
-When you use your mind negatively to perceive yourself, your past, and the things you have gone through, you will end up feeling bad and inferior.
-In the worst-case scenario, you will develop an inferiority complex.
+Your mindset can make or break you; knowing how to renew your mind will decide the course of the rest of your life.
+The way we use our minds dramatically impacts the way we see ourselves.
+When we use our minds negatively to perceive ourselves, our past, and the things we have gone through, we will end up feeling bad.
+We fill our minds with negative thoughts and may even develop a low self-esteem.

 What is your mind?